Thyra2305/Law-in-Legends/README.md

 <h5><strong> Branwen, uerch Lyr </strong></h5>

 <p> 'Branwen, uerch Lyr' ('Branwen, daughter of Llyr') is the Second Branch of the Mabinogi, the most famous compendium of Welsh legends which was translated by Lady Charlotte Guest between 1838 and 1849.
+It is one of Four Branches.
 Bendigeidfran, Branwen's brother, is King and rules from Harlech, one of the seats of power of Wales in the medieval era.
 The king of Ireland, Matholwch, comes to Harlech to ask for Branwen's hand in marriage.
 Everyone agrees, except the half-brother Efnyisen.
 He mutilates Matholwch's horses and effectively causes war between Ireland and the British Isles because Matholwch still held a grudge, even after being compensated. </p>

 <img style="-webkit-user-select: none;margin: auto;" src="https://upload.wikimedia.org/wikipedia/commons/2/22/Branwen.jpg">

+These stories were fun and unique to read and study, and I hope you enjoy your visit to my website!

 </html>